 - The Structure of Your Home

-Your homeowner's policy will pay to rebuild or repair your home if the damage is the result of a disaster listed in your policy.
+If your home is damaged as the result of a disaster listed in your policy, your homeowner's insurance will pay to rebuild or repair it.
 Many policies also cover detached structures like a garage or shed.

 Generally speaking, you should purchase enough insurance to cover the cost of rebuilding your home.
 All of these structures should be taken into consideration when deciding on the amount of coverage you’ll need.

-“The current market price of your home may not accurately reflect the cost to rebuild your home,” notes Coleen Karpf of the Zimmerman Group.
+“The current market price of your home may not accurately reflect the cost to rebuild your home,” notes Joe Zimmerman of the Zimmerman Group.
 “While your insurer will provide you with their recommendations for coverage, you’ll also want to understand how the cost of construction and building materials in your area might increase the total cost to rebuild.”

 - Your Personal Belongings